 There are multiple reasons why Black Americans are more likely to contract COVID-19 and die from the havoc it wreaks on the body.

-First, Black Americans are over-represented in much of the work that is essential and therefore still being carried out today.
+First, Black Americans are over-represented in much of the work that’s essential and therefore still being carried out in the midst of the pandemic.
 Look at our nurses, our bus drivers, our sanitation workers, our postal workers, our social workers.
 Black people are often doing those critical jobs.
 And in doing so, they are putting their lives at risk.

 Second, COVID-19 is likely to be more dangerous for people who have underlying health conditions and we know that Black people have higher rates of heart disease, diabetes, and cancer.